Eignex/kencode/README.md

 ## Checksums

-You can add a CRC checksum at the string boundary.
+You can add a CRC checksum to an `EncodedFormat`.
 On decode, a mismatch throws, so you get a simple integrity check on the serialized payload.

 ```kotlin